VianneyMI/monggregate/docs/intro/mongodb-aggregation-framework.md

 NOTE: In fact, operators produce expressions.

-An expression is a more general term that refers to a combination of values, variables, and operators that, when evaluated, results in a single value.
+An expression is a more general term that refers to a combination of values, variables, and operators that, when evaluated, results in a single value or object.
 An expression can include one or more operators to perform computations or transformations.